Whether you qualify for an IVA will depend on a number of things. These include where you live, how much you owe and what you can afford to pay.

 If you have recently moved abroad but have debts in the UK you may still be eligible.
 However you must make your application within 3 years from the date you left.

-If you are living in Scotland you do not qualify.
+If you are living in Scotland you do not qualify for an IVA.
 You will need to consider one of the solution available to you locally such as a Trust Deed.

-What Type and Amount of Debt do you owe?
+What Type and Amount of Debt do you you need to qualify for an IVA?

 Most unsecured debts can be included in an IVA.
 Commonly these are things like credit cards, bank loans and Catalogues.
 However you can also include other debts.